What Makes Zipchat Zipchat

 2. Gorgias

-Best for: The merchant who typed “Zipchat alternative” but the real problem is “our Instagram DMs and email are a dumpster fire.”
+Gorgias fits the merchant who typed "Zipchat alternative" but whose real problem is "our Instagram DMs and email are a dumpster fire."

-If support volume passed you overnight — chargebacks, “where is my order,” sizing fights on five channels — Gorgias is a helpdesk: queues, assignments, Shopify Actions, integrations.
+If support volume passed you overnight with chargebacks, "where is my order" requests, and sizing fights on five channels, Gorgias is a helpdesk with queues, assignments, Shopify Actions, and integrations.
 Zipchat was never meant to be that command center.
-Swapping Zipchat → Gorgias is saying “we need a hospital, not a smarter intake form.”
+Swapping Zipchat for Gorgias is saying "we need a hospital, not a smarter intake form."

-Skip Gorgias if: your only leak is pre-purchase confusion on the site — you will pay for a battleship when you needed a sales specialist.
-More angles: Gorgias alternatives · Carti vs Gorgias.
+Skip Gorgias if your only leak is pre-purchase confusion on the site.
+You will pay for a battleship when you needed a sales specialist.
+The Gorgias alternatives post explores more angles.

 3. Tidio

-Tidio is the classic middle: live chat, Flows, Lyro for AI that leans on FAQ and help docs.
-It is less “build me an agent” than Zipchat.
-It is more “get something acceptable live this afternoon.”
+Tidio is the classic middle.
+Live chat, Flows, Lyro for AI that leans on FAQ and help docs.
+It is less "build me a custom bot" than Zipchat.
+It is more "get something acceptable live this afternoon."
 You will still watch add-on pricing if you lean on Lyro and automation hard.

-Compared to Zipchat: less hands-on agent engineering; also less deep product selling out of the box unless you work at it.
+Compared to Zipchat, Tidio requires less hands-on configuration.
+It also offers less deep product selling out of the box unless you work at it.

-Skip Tidio if: you are chasing conversion and attribution the way you would a paid channel — look at Carti or Rep instead.
-See best Tidio alternatives if Tidio is on your shortlist too.
+Skip Tidio if you are chasing conversion and attribution the way you would a paid channel.
+Look at Carti or Rep instead.
+The Tidio alternatives post is worth reading if Tidio is on your shortlist too.

 4. Rep AI

-Best for: Stores where when you interrupt someone matters as much as what you say — and you have the budget to treat chat like a performance channel.
+Rep AI works well for stores where when you interrupt someone matters as much as what you say, and you have the budget to treat chat like a performance channel.

-Rep AI and Carti often land on the same shortlist for a Zipchat user who figured out “we are not a helpdesk shop.”
-Rep leans hard into behavior (signals from browsing) plus conversational AI.
-Zipchat users sometimes bounce here when they want more “sales brain” but are already paying serious money for AI.
+Rep AI and Carti often land on the same shortlist for a Zipchat user who figured out "we are not a helpdesk shop."
+Rep leans hard into behavior signals from browsing plus conversational AI.
+Zipchat users sometimes bounce here when they want more sales intelligence but are already paying serious money for AI.

-Compared to Zipchat: less DIY tool wiring, more packaged “we surface intent.”
-Price is typically a step up from scrappy DTC — confirm on the App Store before you fall in love with a demo.
+Compared to Zipchat, Rep requires less do-it-yourself setup and offers more packaged "we surface intent."
+Price is typically a step up from scrappy DTC, so confirm on the App Store before you fall in love with a demo.

 5. Chatty

-Best for: Honest reset — “Zipchat was too much machine for too little return.”
+Chatty is the honest reset for the merchant who decided "Zipchat was too much machine for too little return."

-Compared to Zipchat: you lose deep agent behavior; you gain simplicity and a gentler bill in many cases.
+Compared to Zipchat, you lose deep bot behavior.
+You gain simplicity and a gentler bill in many cases.

-Skip Chatty if: you already know your shoppers need comparison help, metafield-heavy answers, or multilingual — you will outgrow it twice as fast.
-Chatty alternatives explores the flip side.
+Skip Chatty if you already know your shoppers need comparison help, product-detail-heavy answers, or multilingual support.
+You will outgrow it twice as fast.
+The Chatty alternatives post explores the flip side.

 Quick pick after Zipchat